 Best meta descriptions have actionable words.
 See some examples above:

 Keywords should also be included in the meta description.
 Try to make yourself unique so that it is different from the crowd.
-Proper meta descriptions is a good way to take an SEO strategy for ecommerce websites.
+Proper meta descriptions are a good way to take an SEO strategy for ecommerce websites.

 From the above results, you can see that each site uses a slightly different strategy to give it an edge than its competitors.